 This may come to a head, she says, with threats of self-harm.
 "If you've ever said or even thought, 'If you leave me, I'll kill myself,' or something similar, it’s time to take a break from the relationship and get help now."

 As innocuous as it may seem, Wade cautions that giving the silent treatment or withholding sex over small transgressions are signs of manipulation.
 Sure, you might feel like you're just trying to send a message, but there is a better way to express your frustrations.

-In a 2010 study, the Centers for Disease Control and Prevention defined physical violence as “slapping, pushing or shoving.”
-Under those parameters, more than five million men reported being victimized by their partner in the previous year.
+In a 2017 study (using data collected from 2010 to 2012), the Centers for Disease Control and Prevention defined physical violence as "slapping, pushing or shoving."
+Under those parameters, over 5 million men reported being victimized by their partner in the previous year.
 With such a thin line between the kind of slapping that doesn’t leave a mark and something much more dangerous, that is simply unacceptable.
-What’s more, Baher explains “harmless slapping” is symptomatic of an inability to appropriately express your feelings — which means it is likely best to step back from the relationship and seek help from a professional counselor.
+What’s more, Bahar explains "harmless slapping" is symptomatic of an inability to appropriately express your feelings — which means it is likely best to step back from the relationship and seek help from a professional counselor.

-In the existence of these behaviors, the key is first accepting there is a problem.
+If these behaviors exist, the key is first accepting there is a problem.
 That, Wade says, will give the relationship a better chance at success — and you a better set of coping skills going forward.